 Backstory and Context

 The two years after the murder of the founder and prophet of the Mormon Church Joseph Smith Nauvoo, Illinois was a dangerous place for the Mormons, full of violence and hostilities against them.
-The events that followed the assassination lead to greater conflict between the Mormons and the anti-Mormons.
-After assuming the leadership role and taking account of the growing anti-Mormon sentiment, Brigham Young decided the Mormons need to settle where no one else wanted to claim and decided to travel out to current-day Utah, which back then laid outside U.S. territory.
-In 1846 the Mormons were essentially driven out and forced to abandon their lives in Nauvoo Illinois with little to no preparation.
-And by late 1846 about 16 thousand Mormons had been expelled from Nauvoo Illinois and had begun their long journey towards West.
+The events that followed the assassination led to greater conflict between the Mormons and the anti-Mormons.
+After assuming the leadership role and taking account of the growing anti-Mormon sentiment, Brigham Young decided the Mormons needed to settle in a place that would be uncontested by other settlers of European descent.
+By 1846 the Mormons had been driven away from multiple states and forced to abandon their lives in Nauvoo, Illinois.

 The following excerpt from a discourse Kane delivered in front of the Historical Society of Pennsylvania in 1850 paints a grim picture.

 “The Few who were able to keep their feet, went about among the tents and wagons with food and water, like nurses through the wards of an Infirmary.
 Here at one time the digging got behind and burials were slow; and you might see women sit in the open tents keeping the flies off their dead children, sometime after decomposition had set in.”

 By 1848 Winters Quarter was abandoned and later on becomes the city of Florence which, later on, was annexed into the city of Omaha.